 Picture credit: Kanbanize.com

-The goal of using a kanban system to visualize tasks is to limit the amount of work in process, so that work is done efficiently and at capacity.
+The goal of using a Kanban Gmail to do list as a system to visualize tasks is to limit the amount of work in process so that work is done efficiently and at capacity.

 Rather than simply assigning tasks to move them from one person to another, it is designed to force workers to be attentive to the flow of work from beginning to end, clearing backlogs and easing overburdened processes.

-Advantages of Integrating a Personal Kanban Board Into Your Email
+Advantages of Integrating a Gmail Kanban Board Into Your Email

-As the kanban system became more widespread and well-known, people began adopting it for their own workplaces and projects, using it to organize all aspects of their lives.
+As the Kanban for Gmail system became more widespread and well-known, people began adopting it for their own workplaces and projects, using it to organize all aspects of their lives.

 Applying a kanban system to email: